g-scope/g-scope/README.md

 * .NET
 ---

-My goal is to become proficient with CSharp & .NET and make open-source libraries, frameworks, and services.
+I would like to become proficient with CSharp & .NET and make open-source libraries, frameworks, and services.
 I hope I can make something cool!

 ---